windbird-sensor/TD_RF_Module_SDK/README.md

 New functionality contained in the TD RF Module SDK 3.0.0 include:

-  - The IDE is now based on the Eclipse �Juno� SR2 release.
+  - The IDE is now based on the Eclipse ?Juno?
+SR2 release.
   - The compilation tools are now based on GCC 4.5.1.
   - Support for CMSIS v2.0 (Cortex Microcontroller Software Interface Standard), including DSPLib